ZixuanWu1/FLOW-MR/README.md

 For the code reproducing the results in the manuscript, please visit [link](https://github.com/ZixuanWu1/FLOW-MR-PAPER).

+## Hardware Requirements

+The FLOWMR package requires a standard computer with sufficient RAM to support in-memory operations.
+A minimum of four CPU cores is recommended for parallel execution.

+## Operating System and Software Requirements

+The package was developed and tested on macOS Sonoma 14.0.

+It is expected to be compatible with both Windows and macOS.
+Before using FLOWMR, users should install the necessary dependencies from CRAN, as specified in the DESCRIPTION file.

 ## Installation

 To run the package, you might need to first install RCpp from CRAN